rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/334_deploy-packages.md

 7. If a component of the package has **device** runtime, you must select the device

     you want to deploy the component on.
 Click **Refresh the list of online devices** to retrieve an updated list of online devices.

 8. Select the device from the **Select device for deploying the component** drop-down list.

-   > The list of devices is a set of online devices, which are pre-filtered to match the architecture (amd64, arm32v7, arm64v8)
+{{%notice info%}}
-   >
+   The list of devices is a set of online devices, which are pre-filtered to match the architecture (amd64, arm32v7, arm64v8) and device runtime (docker or preinstalled) required by the component in question.
-   > and device runtime (docker or preinstalled) required by the component in question.
+{{%/notice%}}

 9. If the package has a component with `Is ROS` true, then you will need to select **Routed Network** from the drop-down list
    1. ​	If there are no **Routed Network** successfully running, you would not be able to deploy the package.
 Please create a [Routed Network]({{< ref "/3_how-tos/34_networking-and-communication/341_creating-ros-routed-networks" >}}) first.